 “The concept of treating eczema with hydrocortisone or other suppressive therapies is inherently foreign to the holistically minded physician….Clearly, suppressive therapies for eczema only serve to prolong actual treatment of the symptoms.”

-My son’s doctor prescribed some sort of steroid cream.
-There was no way I was going to put steroid cream on my infant.
+My son’s doctor prescribed a steroid cream.
+But there was no way I was going to put steroid cream on my infant.
 Especially because the doc warned me not to use too much, too often, or it could burn his skin right off.
-Really?
-No thank you, Doc!
 I’m thankful I never used that cream because I investigated side effects and health problems from even low doses of steroids and it’s not good!

-The “best” advice I’ve seen yet from US scientists is diluted bleach baths – are they serious!?
-I cringe at the fact that this terrible advice is published on the internet for parents to see.
-Please don’t bathe your baby in bleach unless you want them to have thyroid issues!
+The “best” advice I’ve seen yet from US scientists is diluted bleach baths.
+I cringe at the fact that this advice is published on the internet for us parents to see when bleach has been linked to thyroid issues.

 The Cause of Eczema